lightning/bolts/04-onion-routing.md

 in order to constrain the worst-case storage requirements or false positives of this log.

 The shared secret is used to compute a _mu_-key.
-The node then computes the HMAC of the `hops_data` using the _mu_-key.
+The processing node then computes the HMAC of the `hops_data` using the _mu_-key.
 The resulting HMAC is compared with the HMAC from the packet.

-The receiving node:
+The processing node:
   - if the computed HMAC and the HMAC from the packet differ:
     - MUST abort processing.
     - MUST report a route failure.